Cy Twombly: Retrospectives

 In 1968, the Milwaukee Art Museum mounted the first retrospective of his art.
 Twombly had his next retrospective at the Whitney Museum of American Art in 1979, curated by David Whitney.
 The artist was later honored by retrospectives at the Kunsthaus Zürich in 1987 (curated by Harald Szeemann), the Musée National d'Art Moderne, Paris, in 1988, and the Museum of Modern Art, New York, in 1994, with additional venues in Houston, Los Angeles, and Berlin.
 In 2001, the Menil Collection, the Kunstmuseum Basel, and the National Gallery of Art presented the first exhibition devoted entirely to Twombly's sculpture, assembling sixty-six works created from 1946 to 1998.
 The European retrospective Cy Twombly: Cycles and Seasons opened at the Tate Modern, London, in June 2008, with subsequent versions at the Guggenheim Museum Bilbao and the Galleria Nazionale d'Arte Moderna in Rome in 2009.
 At the Tate Modern retrospective, a text read:

 This was his first solo retrospective in fifteen years, and provides an overview of his work from the 1950s to now. ...
 At the heart of the exhibition is Twombly's work exploring the cycles associated with seasons, nature and the passing of time.
 Several key groups are brought together for the first time, such as Tate's Four Seasons (1993–94) with those from the Museum of Modern Art, New York.
 The exhibition also explores how Twombly is influenced by antiquity, myth and the Mediterranean, for example the violent red swirls in the Bacchus 2005 paintings which bring to mind the drunken god of wine.
 The exhibition provides a unique opportunity to see the full range of Twombly's long and influential career from a fresh perspective.

-Some of his work was also shown in an exhibition named Turner Monet Twombly: Later Paintings which ran from 22 June to 28 October 2012 at Tate Liverpool.
+Some of his work was also shown in an exhibition named Turner Monet Twombly: Later Paintings which ran from June 22 to October 28, 2012, at Tate Liverpool.